 More than half of all Internet users are accessing the web from their mobile devices.
 That means that all those people waiting in line at Starbucks are doing more than checking Facebook on their phones.
 Among other things, they are accessing websites, shopping for products and services, and researching local businesses.
 So when they visit your website, what’s their experience like?

 People expect businesses to have websites that are easy to navigate and enjoyable to use on every platform.
 And when that’s not the case, they move on quickly.
-Google reports that 61% of their users are unlikely to return to a mobile site if they had trouble accessing it, and 40% visit a competitor’s site instead.
+Google reports that 61% of its users are unlikely to return to a mobile site if they had trouble accessing it, and 40% visit a competitor’s site instead.
 If your website isn't built to offer a satisfying experience to mobile users, not only are they passing you by, they are giving their business to someone else.